On-Air Deep Learning Integrated Semantic Inference Models for Enhanced Earth Observation Satellite Networks: Introduction

 Although there is a large amount of EO data available, there is a lack of effective conversion into actionable information for specialized sectors such as agriculture or disaster response.
 Big data systems that have frequent satellite revisits have the potential to revolutionize real-time monitoring \cite{li2020real}.
 NewSpace constellations \cite{koechel2018new} are expanding their capabilities beyond the provision of affordable and frequent data.
 They focus on addressing particular requirements by using specialized satellites and providing data analysis in addition to raw data, serving a broader spectrum of consumers.
 Furthermore, monitoring strategies need careful consideration of both geographical and temporal dimensions \cite{acevedo2023real}.
-In terms of space, this entails establishing the specific region or extent that is of interest.
 The extent of the phenomena being examined might vary from a single spot to an intricate three-dimensional grid.
 Resolution, which refers to the level of detail in measurements, and expanse, which indicates the region covered, are both important aspects.
 An example of researching the influence of topography on soil moisture may include the measurement of moisture levels at many locations along a slope, necessitating a high level of spatial resolution.
 Consequently, current EO systems are facing difficulties in managing the substantial volume of data being sent and fulfilling the diverse demands for the latency at which the data has to be processed.
 In order to address these significant challenges, the primary strategies involve two actions: firstly, improving the bandwidth of satellite communication networks that facilitate EO systems, and secondly, reducing data volume by employing on-board processors on the satellites to preprocess the EO data.